codetaylor/artisan-worktables-1.16/docs/recipes/basic.md

   .register();
 ```

 Shaped recipes are mirrored by default.
-To prevent a shaped recipe from being mirrored in the crafting grid, call the following method on the builder:
+To prevent a shaped recipe from being mirrored in the crafting grid, call the following method on the builder and pass `false`:

 ```java
 Recipe mirrored(boolean mirrored);